logto-io/logto/packages/connector-smtp/README.md

 ### Integrating with SendGrid SMTP API

 Initially, we assume that you already have a SendGrid account.
-If not, go to https://app.sendgrid.com/ to register a new account.
+If not, create a new account at the [SendGrid website](https://app.sendgrid.com/).

 You can find a step-by-step guide on [Integrating with the SMTP API](https://docs.sendgrid.com/for-developers/sending-email/integrating-with-the-smtp-api).